 At the employee’s option, discipline other than an unpaid suspension in excess of 30 days in a 12 month period, demotion or a termination may be disputed through either the grievance and arbitration provisions of this Agreement or the Lake County Personnel Policies and Procedures Ordinance, but not both.
 In order to exercise option, an employee and the Union must execute an Election Form attached hereto as Appendix C. The employee and Union shall have seven (7) business days from the date of the Decision to Discipline to submit the executed Election Form to the Sheriff or the Sheriff’s designee.
 The Election Form to be filed in conjunction with the grievance form directly at Step 1 shall constitute a grievance under the Labor Agreement or a complaint under the Lake County Personnel Policies and Procedures Ordinance, whichever is applicable.
 In the event the dispute proceeds to arbitration under the Labor Agreement, the arbitrator shall decide whether the discipline is for just cause.
 If no Election Form is filed with the Sheriff or his designee within seven (7) business days, the employee and Union shall be deemed to have waived any right to file a grievance under the Labor Agreement or a complaint under the Lake County Personnel Policies and Procedures Ordinance

+Section 6 Review of Body Worn Camera Recording (New)

+An employee shall have the opportunity to review the recording from their body worn camera which the Employer intends to use as a basis for disciplinary action against the employee.

 ARTICLE - 8 LABOR-MANAGEMENT CONFERENCES